dcheng2022/odin-recipes/README.md

 # odin-recipes

 This project involves building a basic recipe website consisting of a main index page which links to a few recipes.
-The website will look unrefined until the addition of CSS.
+This website also utilizes basic CSS properties on every page.